-- Our program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and the National Association for the Education of Young Children (NAEYC).
+- Our program is accredited by the National Council for the Accreditation of Teacher Education (NCATE) and the National Association for the Education of Young Children (NAEYC).

 - Before starting your student teaching, you’ll have 91 hours more of additional field work than the state requires.